capyfile/capyfile/README.md

 * `keep_files` (default) - keep the files
 * `remove_files` - remove the files

+If you want to process large files concurrently, you may want to look at those operation
+parameters:
+* `ioTickDelay` - delay between every attempt to retrieve the operation's input.
+Can be any valid Go duration string, such as "10μs", "1s", "1ms", "1.5h" (default: 0).
+* `handlerTickDelay` - delay between every attempt to process the operation's input.
+Can be any valid Go duration string, such as "10μs", "1s", "1ms", "1.5h" (default: 0).
+* `statusTickDelay` - delay between every attempt to update the operation's status.
+Can be any valid Go duration string, such as "10μs", "1s", "1ms", "1.5h" (default: 0).
+* `maxPacketSize` - maximum size of the operation's input, which is the number of files the operation can process at once (default: 0 - unlimited).

 ### 2. Run the file processing pipeline.